Protect Your Hard-Earned Money

 #6 – Prize and Lottery Scams

-Scammers have been known to call people and inform them they have won a large sweepstakes, lottery, free vacation or other prize.
-“In exchange, all you have to do is pay some upfront fees or provide me with your banking information so that I can directly transfer your winnings.”
+Scammers have been known to call people and inform them they have won a large sweepstakes, a lottery, a free vacation or another prize.
+Then they’ll add, “In exchange, all you have to do is pay some upfront fees or provide me with your banking information so that I can directly transfer your winnings.”
 Don’t fall for it.
-This is yet another attempt to gain access to your personal financial information
+This is yet another attempt to gain access to your personal financial information.

 What to do: Never give out account login information, credit card numbers or other personal information to anyone.
 If a prize sounds too good to be true, it probably is.